 Description Bow Bridge, shaped like an archer's bow, was built between 1859 and 1862.
 It connects the Ramble and Cherry Hill, and spans more than 60 feet of the Lake.
 Because the south bank was higher than the north, construction of the cast iron bridge included raising the height of its northern abutment.
 Janes, Kirkland, and Co., the firm responsible for the dome of The Capitol in Washington, D.C., did the ironwork for the span of Bow Bridge.
 Vaux and Mould created the ornamental iron railing that incorporates elements of Gothic, Neo-Classical, and Renaissance design.
 It is the second oldest iron-cast bridge in the US

-Jessica Jenney, Bronxville, NY Member Since September 2008 Artist Statement I photograph the natural world with an emphasis on intimate landscapes with a romantic flair.
+Jessica Jenney, Bronxville, NY Member Since September 2008 Artist Statement Jessica Jenney is an artist living in Bronxville, NY.
+She photographs the natural world with an emphasis on intimate landscapes with a romantic flair.

 All photographs and artworks in this portfolio are copyrighted and owned by the artist, Jessica Jenney.
 Any reproduction, modification, publication, transmission, transfer, or exploitation of any of the content, for personal or commercial use, whether in whole or in part, without written permission from myself is prohibited.
 All rights reserved.